ntodorov/cosmos-bulk-ops/ReadMe.md

 ##TODO

+- [ ] FIX the hardcoded partition key value in the Delete operation
 - [ ] handle throttling errors, by retrying the operations configurable number of times
-- [ ] add support for other bulk operation Create
+- [ ] add support bulk operation "Create"
 - [ ] make it npm package

 ## License